 All of the directors must inform the Company and resign where appropriate if they are personally affected by any situations, whether or not related with their activities in the Company, which could adversely affect its good standing or reputation, and in particular if they are the subject of any criminal investigation or are arraigned on criminal charges.

-C.1.20 Are qualified majorities required for any decisions other than as required by Ic ŞWK
+C.1.20 Are qualified majorities, other than legal majorities, required for any type of decisions?

 [] Yes

 [√] No

 Describe any differences, where applicable.